Standardisation

 - shorten the time to market of new products

-The Department for Business and Trade (DBT) is responsible for UK government general policy on everything to do with standards-making (but not on specific individual standards).
-We improve the standards infrastructure so that it meets the needs of UK industry and makes processes more relevant and business friendly.
+The Department for Business and Trade (DBT) through the Office for Product Safety and Standards is responsible for UK government general policy on everything to do with standards-making (but not on specific individual standards).
+DBT improves the standards infrastructure so that it meets the needs of UK industry and makes processes more relevant business friendly and promotes growth.

-We sponsor, and work closely with, the British Standards Institution (BSI).
-DBT is responsible for the government’s relations with BSI and partially supports BSI’s standards development work.
-This includes support for delegations representing the UK at overseas standards meetings and for consumer representation in standards-making activities.
-This is vital to ensure standards reflect the needs and expectations of the general public.
+DBT sponsors, and works closely with, the British Standards Institution (BSI).
+DBT is responsible for the government’s relations with BSI and financially supports BSI’s standards development work through grants.
+This includes providing support for consumer representation in standards-making activities.
+This is vital to ensure standards reflect the needs and expectations of the UK citizens.

 Find out more about consumer representation and BSI’s Consumer and Public Interest Network on the BSI website.